-The people I feel called to coach have a few things in common:
+The people I’m most excited about coaching have a few things in common:

 They don’t take themselves too seriously.
-This doesn’t mean they don’t take anything seriously; in fact, the opposite is often true.
-They’re serious about their work, their relationships, the decisions they make, and the risks they take.
-But they’re able to laugh at themselves, and at me, when we’re being ridiculous.
-Because being ridiculous can be seriously funny.
+This doesn’t mean they don’t take anything seriously; in fact, the opposite is often true: they’re serious about their work, relationships, decisions, etc. But they regularly laugh at themselves, because humans are fucking silly creatures.

 The organizations I’m most excited about partnering with also have some things in common:

-They’re not afraid of being wrong.
-In fact, they welcome it.
+They’re not afraid of being wrong – in fact, they welcome it.
 They’re intrigued by differing perspectives, “what if…?” questions, and conversations that challenge the status quo.
-They know that being effective is the end goal, and if eating humble pie is a part of how you get there, then pass the plate.

-They’re willing to try something new.
-They recognize that some aspect of what they’re doing now just isn’t working, or isn’t working as well as it could be, and they’re ready to move in a different direction.
+They’re willing to try something new, because they recognize that what they’re doing isn’t working.
 This doesn’t mean that they jump from one new strategy to the next without assessing impact, but it means that they’re brave enough to strike out into the unknown when necessary.